Slurm on Talapas

 sbatch gpu.sbatch

 The nvidia-smi command gives you the status of GPUs on your system, if any.
-It will err out if there are no GPUs on the system.
+It will error out if there are no GPUs on the system.
+Use head to peek at the message.

 +-----------------------------------------------------------------------------------------+